 I loved watching Safiya, a warm and devoted mother, with her children.
 I came to teach in the mornings, and as each child awoke and ran into the living room, our place for lessons, she would scoop them up, hug and kiss them, rock and sing to them, until they turned to me with a big smile to say hello and answer my “good morning” with a high five.
 Safiya would scold them when they hit or fought or even bit, but then, a few moments later, would laugh and hug them.
 I brought worksheets we would talk through during the lessons, filling in the gaps, practicing reading and writing as well.
 The boys would come to look at the paper, sometimes try to take it, but, increasingly, would poke their fingers onto the page making a sound that emulated reading.
 They would all learn quickly, bilingually, I knew, already understanding and using both Arabic and English words.
 Safiya learned English from them and their children’s videos, and from reading with an older child in elementary school, each generation teaching the other.

 In addition to learning English, I helped translate announcements from school and from the local community organization that connected them to non-profit groups providing turkey at Thanksgiving, toys at Christmas, help filing taxes, and other assistance as needed.
 And I learned more about their hardships and travels, having spent several years in a transitional country before being accepted as refugees and placed in Colorado.
-Fortunately, they were able to arrange their resettlement before the current administration curtailed immigration for so many needy people and families.
+Fortunately, they were able to arrange their resettlement before the Trump administration curtailed immigration for so many needy people and families.

 After six months, she could describe her time since our last lesson in sentences using the past tense, “I visited my friend…” and “I went shopping…,” tell me about her children’s antics and their activities at the park, what they like, what they all will do tomorrow, her vocabulary and expressions growing.
 But the arrival of the coronavirus changed our lives.
-Even if the school hadn’t closed, Safiya’s children had frequent colds and I was reluctant to compromise my immune system (I’m in my late 60s).
+Even if the school hadn’t closed, Safiya’s children had frequent colds and I was reluctant to compromise my immune system (I’m in my 60s).
 In the past, we had texted whenever one of us needed to cancel.
 Her texts always addressed me as “my teacher,” as she called me in person.
 Her closing text, after each exchange was a collection of emojis: kisses, flowers, and hearts.
 This last time we promised to “miss you” and wished each other good health.
 And I will treasure those lovely emojis, hoping we will meet again sometime.